roscoelabs/beams/readme.md

 #Beams v0.2.x

-A development copy of the Beams framework, mostly for use in my personal projects.
+A development copy of the Beams framework.

 For latest "official" release, see https://github.com/roscoelabs/beams

-A Docker install on your machine is required for this version, which I've tested on Linux only.
+A Docker install on your machine is required for this version.

 For Docker basics and install instructions, see https://docs.docker.com/linux/

 Cheers,